AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ssh -Q key
     ```
     Several of the available options should now be at least cursorily familiar.
 We see the `ecdsa-sha2-nistp256` algorithm that we'd like to avoid from now on, along with the `ssh-ed25519` and `ssh-ed25519-cert-v01@openssh.com` algorithms that use the Ed25519 cryptosystem, which we like.
     > :beginner: The differences between the `ssh-ed25519` and `ssh-ed25519-cert-v01@openssh.com` values relate to the use of SSH certificates instead of plain SSH keys.
-In this introductory lab, we won't be using SSH certificates at all, but you can learn more about the distinction in the [SSH certificates versus SSH keys](#ssh-certificates-versus-ssh-keys) discussion.
+In this introductory lab, we won't be using SSH certificates at all, but you can learn more about the distinction between plain SSH keys and SSH certificates in the [SSH certificates versus SSH keys](#ssh-certificates-versus-ssh-keys) discussion section.
 1. Finally, make a connection to your SSH server using the `ssh-ed25519` host key algorithm by specifying `-o "HostKeyAlgorithms ssh-ed25519"` as part of the `ssh` client invocation:
     ```sh
     ssh -o "HostKeyAlgorithms ssh-ed25519" 172.16.1.11